simoninglis/uptime-kuma-rest/README-DOCKER.md

 Swagger UI documentation can be accessed at http://localhost:5000/apidocs.

 ## Contributing
 We welcome contributions!
 If you would like to contribute to the project, please follow the standard GitHub fork and pull request workflow.
+The github repository is here:  https://github.com/simoninglis/uptime-kuma-rest

 ## License
 This project is released under the MIT License.
 See the LICENSE file in the GitHub repository for more details.